Make a run for the border

 It’s time to get into the particularities (and peculiarities) of driving in la belle ville.
 Some quick things to keep in mind:

 - You can’t turn right on a red light on the Island of Montréal (a measure to protect pedestrians).
-However, it’s perfectly okay to do so everywhere else in the province of Québec.
+However, it’s perfectly okay to do so in the majority of red lights throughout the cities in the province of Québec.

 - Green does not necessarily mean go.
 A green arrow means that you can proceed straight through the intersection but you can’t turn right or left.
 Drivers must wait until the full green light appears, or another green turning arrow illuminates, before making a turn.

-- Candlestick lights are a relatively recent addition to many of our traffic lights.
-They appear as a white bar that lights up four to five seconds before the traffic lights turn green, giving buses a headstart over other motorists stopped at the intersection.
-There are approximately 400 of these throughout the city.
+- Candlestick lights appear as a white bar that lights up four to five seconds before the traffic lights turn green, giving buses a headstart over other motorists stopped at the intersection.

 - Like most major Canadian cities, Montréal’s streets form a grid, with major arteries running east/west and north/south.
 It’s worth noting, however, they were laid out as though the St. Lawrence River flows west to east, which it mostly does, except when it gets to Montréal and takes a northward turn.
 So what we call north is actually closer to west, what’s west is more south and so on.
 It does, however, make for some beautiful summer sunsets right at the end of St. Laurent Boulevard looking, um, north.